kstenerud/streamux/streamux-specification.md

 * Response to a nonexistent request.
 * `cancel response` for a request that wasn't canceled.

-In the error case, the peer may elect to report an error and/or end the connection, depending on your use case.
+In the error case, the peer must send an [error message](#alert-message) to alert the other peer.
+It may also possibly end the session, depending on your protocol design.